Autoimmune hepatitis is a condition in which the patient's own immune systems attacks the liver causing inflammation and liver cell death.

 autoimmune hepatitis present acutely ill with jaundice, fever and sometimes symptoms of severe hepatic

 dysfunction, a picture that resembles acute hepatitis.
+These patients are typically very ill at presentation.

 "lupoid" hepatitis was originally used to describe this disease, patients with systemic lupus erythematosus